cart icon

 Source: Vanguard calculations.
 This hypothetical scenario is for illustration purposes only and doesn’t represent a particular investment or its expected returns.
 Assumes annual returns of 6% per annum, while monthly returns are assumed to be the geometric averages of these values.
 Input figures are based on an annual starting salary of £40,000 increasing at 3% per year, over a period of 30 years.

 As you can see, an employee gets a pension two times larger when they contribute an additional 4% of their salary compared to contributing nothing at all.
-A relatively modest contribution of 2% of salary results in a pension worth 50% more than under the smallest contributions.
+A relatively modest additional contribution of 2% of salary results in a pension worth 50% more than under the smallest contributions.
 Next time you get a pay rise, you may want to consider diverting some of it to your pension!

 3. Get to grips with your debt